What is Kashmiri Chilli powder and why is it better than other chillies?

 How Does Kashmiri Chillies Taste ?

-Don’t be fooled by the colour, although a bright red chilli kashmiri chillies taste is mild, aromatic with a full-flavour body.
+Don’t be fooled by the colour, although a bright red in colour, kashmiri chillies taste is mild, aromatic with a full-flavour body.

 You can draw a similarity between paprika however, it is a bit hotter to taste.